jakobkmar/KSpigot/readme.md

 }
 ```

-You can also access the builder by calling
+You can also access the builder and immediately send the message.
 ```kotlin
 commandSender.sendMessage { /* same in here as above */ }
 ```

-#### And more
+### Firework API

-A lot of additional things are also suitable for builders.
-Just like fireworks etc...
+Tutorial coming soon... (after Firework API overhaul)

 ### NBTData support
 Typesafe and consistent